polarstreams/polar/docs/rest_api/README.md

 The Consumer API, exposed in port `9252` by default, is used to retrieve events from a topic.

 Consuming requires a certain request flow to support stateless HTTP clients and still provide delivery guarantees: you need to register the consumer first in order to read records from a topic.
+Visit the [Consumer API request-response flow](./consumer_flow/) documentation for more information.

 ### `PUT /v1/consumer/register`